Cartilage Injury Treatment in Dallas, Plano, Frisco, and Wylie, TX

 Cartilage is a kind of connective tissue that may be found throughout the human body.
 Cartilage is the precursor of bone in the development of an embryo.
 Some cartilage stays and is distributed throughout the body, particularly in the joints.
 The majority of the outer ear is made up of cartilage.
 In other words, cartilage is integral to the movement of our bodies.
 That’s why, when cartilage damage occurs, it’s important to seek treatment right away.

 At SPORT Orthopedics and Rehabilitation, we handle a plethora of sports injuries varying in both type and severity.
-Not only do we offer surgical solutions, we also have a top of the line Dallas physical therapist team.
+Not only do we employ Dallas orthopedic surgeons, we also have a top-of-the-line Dallas physical therapist team.
 For more information on which treatment is right for you, please call our office at 469-200-2832 today.

 What Causes Cartilage Damage?

 Because cartilage is a highly organized structure with no blood supply, it is extremely difficult to regenerate or reproduce after it has been injured or destroyed.
 The functional characteristics of cartilage can be disrupted by injury to any component of this complex system.

 - If the articular cartilage is damaged, the joint may degenerate even further.

 - If the cartilage in the airways is damaged, it might cause breathing issues.

 - Aesthetic issues may arise if the ear or nasal cartilage suffers damage.

 Articular cartilage can be injured after an accident, such as when there is an ACL tear, or if it deteriorates over time, leading to osteoarthritis.
 Cartilage wear can be caused by poor joint alignment, excess weight, excessive exercise, overuse, or injury.